The importance of sustainability in the event industry

-Making these three small changes to your event staging can have a big environmental impact.
-By partnering with sustainable event companies like IMA for the production and management of your event, you can be sure you’re undertaking the correct measures to reduce your carbon footprint at all stages of your event design and launch.
+Implementing these three small sustainable event ideas to your staging can have a big environmental impact.
+By partnering with sustainable and green event solutions like IMA for the production and management of your event, you can be sure you’re undertaking the correct measures to reduce your carbon footprint at all stages of your event design and launch.

 As an event stage builder, IMA is dedicated to environmental sustainability.
 This company is attempting to reduce carbon monoxide emissions by providing a modular stage system that is reusable for multiple events and requires fewer trucks to transport.
 Green sustainability is one of this company's main concerns as a member of the UK event industry.